Stability of Linear Systems under Extended Weakly-Hard Constraints: Introduction

-This paper aims at filling this gap, by providing a stability analysis that can be applied to a general class of weakly-hard models and strategies at the deadline miss event.
-To the best of our knowledge, the analysis proposed in this paper is also the first being able to guarantee the stability of systems subject to \emph{multiple} constraints belonging to \emph{any} of the weakly-hard types available in the state-of-the-art.~ More precisely, the paper advances the state of the art in the following directions: \begin{enumerate}[label=(\roman*)] \item It formally extends the weakly-hard model to explicitly consider the strategy used to handle miss events.
-This was intuitively introduced in some prior work, but this paper offers a formal extension, that considers time intervals instead of periodic jobs and sheds some light on the required notation. \item It builds a representation of the control task execution, subject to a set of weakly-hard constraints as a finite state machine.
-We use the resulting finite state machine to construct a transition matrix that determines the valid state transitions. \item It uses Kronecker lifted switching systems and the joint spectral radius as tools to properly express stability conditions for systems that satisfy a set of weakly-hard constraints. \item It uses the concept of constraint dominance (in which a constraint dominates another if satisfying the first implies always satisfying the second too) to prove analytic bounds on the stability of a weakly-hard constrained system with respect to \emph{less dominant} weakly-hard constraints. \item It analyses the stability of the resulting closed-loop systems using {\tt SparseJSR}, an algorithm that exploits the structure (i.e., the sparsity patterns) that naturally arises in the Kronecker lifted representation of the closed-loop systems. \end{enumerate}
+This paper aims at filling the gap, by providing a stability analysis that can be applied to a class of generic weakly-hard models and deadline miss handling strategies.
+First, we formally extend the weakly-hard model to explicitly consider the strategy used to handle the miss events.
+By leveraging an automaton representation of the sequences allowed by (a set of) extended weakly-hard constraints, we use Kronecker lifting and the joint spectral radius to properly express its stability conditions.
+Using the concept of constraint dominance, we prove analytic bounds on the stability of a weakly-hard system with respect to \emph{less dominant} constraints.
+Finally, we analyse the stability of the resulting closed-loop systems using {\tt SparseJSR}~\cite{sparsejsr}, which exploits the sparsity pattern that naturally arises in the Kronecker lifted representation.
+The proposed analysis calls for modularity and separation of concern, and can be a useful tool to decouple the constraint specification and the control verification.

-Notably, the analysis presented in this paper calls for modularity and separation of concern, defining the interface between the control engineer and the embedded system designer.
-It decouples the constraint specification and the control verification.
-With the proposed method, the embedded system designer can extract a set of constraints that belong to the hardware and software design phase (e.g., the control task is not going to miss more than two consecutive deadlines and not more than three for every subsequent seven activations) and the control engineer can verify that the proposed constraints satisfy all control requirements.
-This decoupling is one of the main advantages of the proposed solution.